meriemfed/gtk-project/README.md

 # intro
-this repo was made for a school project that includes using gtk lib to create a GUI hello
+this repo was made for a school project that includes using gtk lib to create a GUI <br>
+hello